Welcome to today's edition of the Rush 24-7 podcast.

 The magic's gone.

-The personality, the cult, all that stuff.
+The personality, the cult, all that stuff is not working.

-Here's one of the things Obama said uh about bankers last night preceding the meeting that he's having with them today.
+Here's one of the things Obama said about bankers last night preceding the meeting that he's having with them today.

-That's roughly what it'll cost the government to finance the surge in Afghanistan, and President Obama is furious.
+That's roughly what it'll cost the government to finance the surge in Afghanistan.

-The only ones that are gonna be paying out these fat bonuses uh are the ones that have now paid back that tarp money and uh you think that's why they paid it back so quickly?
+The only ones that are going to be paying out these fat bonuses are the ones that have now paid back that TARP money.

 The people on Wall Street still don't get it.